Segev608/MemLeakDetector/README.md

 ![image](https://user-images.githubusercontent.com/57449384/122476747-5f5c5a80-cfcf-11eb-842d-a28970412ef8.png)

-In case you are not using `-v`, we won't show warnings or the trace of each leak, only errors and summary.

 In the upper section `Process Output` you can see your program's output.
 In the lower section `Analysis` you can see the analysis of you program's memory managment.

-There are several types of notifications:
+There are 4 types of notifications:

 * Warnings    - They do not involve a leak, and do not interfere the flow of the program, yet it's important for you to know.
 * Errors      - They do not involve a leak, but it's a fatal error that makes the program crash. full trace provided.
 * Loss Record - This is a specific leak accuring in your program. informs about the size of the leak and its trace.
 * Summary     - This is the overall view on your program. how many bytes leaked ("in use at exit") and total heap usage.

+In case you are not using `-v`, we won't show warnings or loss records, only errors and summary.

 --output flag results:

 <img src=https://user-images.githubusercontent.com/57367786/122339574-f1218480-cf49-11eb-8430-fe81397570cc.png width="500" height="400" />